KaiHsiangHu/iNEXT.link/README.md

 1. Sample-size-based R/E curve (`type=1`): see Figs. 1a and 2a in the
     main text.
-This curve plots diversity estimates with confidence intervals (if `se=TRUE`) as a function of sample size up to double the reference sample size, by default, or a user-specified `endpoint`.
+This curve plots diversity estimates with confidence intervals as a function of sample size up to double the reference sample size, by default, or a user-specified `endpoint`.

-2. Sample completeness curve (`type=2`) with confidence intervals (if `se=TRUE`): see Figs. 1b and 2b in the main text.
+2. Sample completeness curve (`type=2`) with confidence intervals: see Figs. 1b and 2b in the main text.
 This curve plots the sample coverage with respect to sample size for the same range described in (1).

 3. Coverage-based R/E curve (`type=3`): see Figs. 1c and 2c in the main
     text.
-This curve plots the diversity estimates with confidence intervals (if `se=TRUE`) as a function of sample coverage up to the maximum coverage obtained from the maximum size described in (1).
+This curve plots the diversity estimates with confidence intervals as a function of sample coverage up to the maximum coverage obtained from the maximum size described in (1).

 The argument `facet.var=("Order.q", "Assemblage")` is used to create a separate plot for each value of the specified variable.
 For example, the